ivanrj7j/Font/docs/API Reference.md

 - `lineSpacing` _int, optional_ - The spacing between lines in pixels.
 Default is 2.
 - `backBox` _tuple, optional_ - The dimensions (width, height) of the background box for the text.
 Default is None.
 - `align` _str, optional_ - The alignment of the text.
 Can be "left", "center", or "right".
 Default is "left".
+- `applyMask` _bool, optional_ - Whether to apply a mask to the rendered text.
+Default is True.

 **Returns**: